COUPON – Save 15% off your entire order with code NAPLAB15.

 Edge Support Test

-The Naturepedic has good edge support for both sitting and lying.
+The Naturepedic has good edge support for sitting and even better support for lying.
 During our sitting edge support tests, we measured 4.5” of sitting edge compression.

 Max Sinkage